fasttime/JScrewIt/Features.md

 <a name="FILL"></a>
 ### `FILL`
 Existence of the native function Array.prototype.fill.
-Available in Firefox, Microsoft Edge, and in Chrome 45, Safari 7.1, Node.js 4.0 and later versions.
+Available in Firefox, Microsoft Edge, and in Chrome 45, Safari 7.1, Opera 32, Node.js 4.0 and later versions.
 <a name="FROM_CODE_POINT"></a>
 ### `FROM_CODE_POINT`
 Existence of the function String.fromCodePoint.